 Making a complaint

-The Police Complaints System is overseen by the Independent Police Complaints Commission (IPCC) and governed by the Police Reform Act 2002.
+The Police Complaints System is overseen by the Independent Office for Police Conduct (IOPC) and governed by the Police Reform Act 2002.
 Having an open, accessible and responsive complaints system is important to us and essential to public confidence.
 We want to know if the level of service has fallen below your expectations and how we can improve our policing services.

 Click on the below links for guidance on making complaints:

 If you wish to make a complaint about the conduct or behaviour of a police officer, a member of the police staff or a special constable under the direction and control of Cumbria Constabulary or you have a specific issue on how the Constabulary is run - then you can report this matter by the following methods:

 Click here to make a complaint using our online complaint form.

 Write to -